cameraui/docs/troubleshooting/index.md

 ## I can't sign in

-If you know the account but not the password, another administrator can set a new one in **Settings → [Users](/admin/users)**: open the user's menu, choose **Edit**, and enter a new password.
+If you know the account but not the password, another administrator can set a new one in **Settings → [Users](/admin/users)** (user menu → **Edit**).

 The **master** account is the exception.
-It can only be changed by itself, so nobody else can reset it, and there is no command-line way either.
+Only the master itself can change it: no other administrator and no command line can reset it.
 Restoring a [backup](/admin/backup) from a time when you still knew the password brings the old accounts back with it.
 Without such a backup the only way in is a fresh install, so keep the master password somewhere you will find it again.

 ## Getting more detail